EUV lithography: Tin spitting

-Hydrogen can penetrate molten tin (Sn), creating hydrogen bubbles inside it.
+Hydrogen can penetrate molten tin, creating hydrogen bubbles inside it.
 If the bubbles move at the molten tin surface, then it bursts with tin, resulting in tin spreading over a large angle range.
 This phenomenon is called tin spitting and is one of EUV Collector contamination sources.

 Resist erosion

 Hydrogen also reacts with resists to etch or decompose them.
 Besides photoresist, hydrogen plasmas can also etch silicon, albeit very slowly.

 Membrane

 To help mitigate the above effects, the latest EUV tool introduced in 2017, the NXE:3400B, features a membrane that separates the wafer from the projection optics of the tool, protecting the latter from outgassing from the resist on the wafer.
 The membrane contains layers which absorb DUV and IR radiation, and transmits 85–90% of the incident EUV radiation.
 There is of course, accumulated contamination from wafer outgassing as well as particles in general (although the latter are out of focus, they may still obstruct light).